CPS2RL/RETINA/README.md

 ## **CARLA**
 This CARLA folder has the code used to test RETINA against fixed-model versions and CA-MOT.
 All four scripts use the same CARLA scene, camera setup, and pedestrian/vehicle spawn settings, so the results can be fairly compared.

 The model/ folder holds the ten ShuffleNetV2-GRU-TemporalAttention model files used by the three RETINA scripts.
-Only `RETINA.py`, `RETINA-HIGH.py`, and `RETINA-LOW.py` use these files. `CAMOT.py` does not need them, since CA-MOT uses a YOLOv5 detector and a simple OS-Net-style feature extractor instead.

 All four scripts need yolov5n.pt to detect objects.
 You need to download the pretrained YOLOv5n from the official Ultralytics repo.
 ### Dependencies

 Install the required packages before running any script: